 Open MRI

-An open MRI machine has a flat table like a traditional MRI machine but is open on the sides.
+An open MRI machine has a flat table, similar to a traditional MRI machine, but it is open on the sides.
 This increases comfort and accessibility for people with larger body types and people with claustrophobia.
 An open MRI is also quieter than a traditional MRI.
-It is an excellent option for many but may not provide optimal positioning or magnetic field strength for everyone.
+It is an excellent option for many, but may not provide optimal positioning or magnetic field strength for everyone.

 Advanced open MRI

 There are only a handful of advanced open MRI machines by ASG in the United States, including one at our locations in Decatur, GA and San Antonio, TX.
 These machines are entirely open above, behind, and in front of you.
-They also allow you to have the scan done while you are bending, lying down, sitting, or standing and enable the doctor to see the effects of gravity on the body.
+They also allow you to have the scan done while you are bending, lying down, sitting, or standing, enabling the doctor to see the effects of gravity on the body.

 The openness of the advanced open MRI machine can decrease anxiety and make you more relaxed.
 Additionally, the positioning flexibility makes it ideal for people with a variety of needs.

-Request an appointment for an MRI at one of our convenient locations.
+Request an appointment for an MRI at one of our conveniently located facilities.